Is LiveGood Another MLM Scam? Here's What I Found

 The Problem With Their Business Model

 After looking at their compensation plan really carefully, I found some major red flags.
-The way LiveGood makes money for their affiliates is mostly through recruiting new people, not selling products to regular customers.
+The way LiveGood makes money for its affiliates is mostly through recruiting new people, not selling products to regular customers.

 Here's how their main income streams work:

-Fast Start Commissions: When you get someone to join (paying that $40 + $9.95 fee), you get $25 right away.
+- Fast Start Commissions: When you get someone to join (paying that $40 + $9.95 fee), you get $25 right away.
 That's a 50% kickback just for bringing someone in.

-Matrix Commissions: This is where it gets really questionable.
-They put everyone in something called a "2x15 matrix" and you earn money from the monthly fees that other people pay.
+- Matrix Commissions: This is where it gets really questionable.
+They put everyone in something called a "2x15 matrix," and you earn money from the monthly fees that other people pay.
 You can supposedly earn up to $2,047.50 per month "without recruiting anyone" just from this matrix.

-Matching Bonuses: You get 50% of what the people you recruit earn from their matrices.
+- Matching Bonuses: You get 50% of what the people you recruit earn from their matrices.
 So if someone you brought in makes $1,000, you get $500.

-The problem is obvious - almost all the money comes from membership fees that participants pay, not from selling products to outside customers.
+The problem is obvious.
+Almost all the money comes from membership fees that participants pay, not from selling products to outside customers.
 This is exactly what regulators look for when they're trying to identify pyramid schemes.

 The Regulatory Problems Keep Piling Up